knimitz/windowmanager-service/doc/ApplicationGuide.md

 ### deactivateSurface(json_object *object)

 **args: `{ 'kKeyDrawingName': 'application name' }`**
 This method is mainly intended for *manager* applications that control other applications.
+In adition, this is for applications that overrides other applications such like popup message.
+In this case, popup surface requests to be hidden.
 It instructs the window manager to deactivate the surface associated with the given label.
 Note, that deactivating a surface also means to implicitly activate another (the last active or if not available *main surface* or *HomeScreen*.)

 This method only is effective after the actual window or surface was created by the application.

 ### endDraw(json_object *object)

 **args: `{ 'kKeyDrawingName': 'application name' }`**
 This function is called from a client application when it is done drawing its surface content.